VinceBT/react-native-flex-helper/README.md

 # React Native Flex Helper

+A simpler use for flexbox styles in React Native

 ## What is this for ?

-With coding with React Native for a good amount of time now, I realized that the most lines I type are the style ones and specifically the flex ones.
+After coding with React Native for a good amount of time now, I realized that the most lines I type are the style ones and specifically the flex ones.

-I have made a component for you to simplify writing flew styles for your applications :)
+I regrouped those in an tool that is easy-to-use in order to simplify your coding life.

 ## Installation
 ```sh